- May 5, 2023

 Initialize-Tpm Enable-BitLocker -MountPoint "C:" -TPMProtector -UsedSpaceOnly -SkipHardwareTest

 If you omit the -SkipHardwareTest parameter, it will ask you to restart your computer for a hardware test and the BitLocker encryption will start after the restart.
-Although it is possible to use TPM protector alone without any additional key protectors, I always recommend adding an additional key protector (such as a PIN or a startup key) so that you don’t lose all access to your PC in case something goes wrong with the TPM hardware.
+Although it is possible to use TPM protector alone without any additional key protectors, I always recommend adding an additional key protector (such as a PIN or a startup key) so that you don’t lose your data in case something goes wrong with the TPM hardware.
+Having additional protector in place also saves you from BitLocker encryption bypass attacks, where a skilled attacker with physical access to your computer could gain access to your data.

 You may get the following error while enabling BitLocker with PowerShell on the operating system drive: